robsecord/Bloom/README.md

 In a period of crisis gift cards are an accessible way for customers to show their support for their favourite businesses, in simple terms customers are making an advance payment for goods or services.

-For businesses gift cards are an income stream open 24/7 regardless of whether their stores can be open.
+For businesses, gift cards are an income stream open 24/7 regardless of whether their stores can be open.

 ## Why?
 Right now many retail businesses need to add a lifeline to their business. **And there's nothing better than accepting advance payments for goods and services.**